Disability Law Clinic

-Public Guardian and Trustee: If the Public Guardian and Trustee (PGT) is making decisions for you, about your finances or personal/health care (as your committee of estate or committee of person), the DLC may be able to give you legal advice if you want to know how to regain control of from the PGT to make your own decisions, or if you believe the PGT is mismanaging your finances.
+Public Guardian and Trustee: If the Public Guardian and Trustee (PGT) is controlling your finances, the DLC may be able to give you legal advice if you want to know how to regain control of your own finances from the PGT and make your own decisions, or if you believe the PGT is mismanaging your finances.

 Long-term disability insurance: If you applied for long-term disability insurance benefits and your application was denied, or if the insurance company tells you they may stop your benefits, the DLC can advise you on your legal options.